 You can find “pure texts” of these stories available on the market today, but if you ever wonder what wordage Dannay changed around back in the day, here you go.
 The guy had a blue pencil and wasn’t afraid to scribble.

-Once again, Terry apologizes for not having images of the original magazine covers to show off, but tells me he’s cover-ready for his next installment.
+Once again, Terry apologizes for only having an image for one of the original magazine covers to show off, but tells me he’s cover-ready for his next installment.